-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Surveys the history, structure, functions, and effects of mass media, and explores careers in that field.
 Focuses on the application and significance of media literacy, and analyzes the impact of the various media on society and the individual.
 Examines how the media effectively fulfill their purposes as deliverers of information, persuasion, entertainment, and culture.